About: Frequently Asked Questions

 Does the designation, AMAA, have a benefit outside of Alberta?

-The Terms of the Agreement on Internal Trade (AIT)allows labour mobility in Canada for certain regulated professions.
-Alberta was one of the first provinces to regulate Assessors and to be subject to the mobility requirements of AIT.
+The Terms of the Canadian Free Trade Agreement (CFTA)allows labour mobility in Canada for certain regulated professions.
+Alberta was one of the first provinces to regulate Assessors and to be subject to the mobility requirements of CFTA.
 Now, Saskatchewan and Ontario are also regulated and the three provinces are obligated to ensure reciprocity for regulated, accredited members.

 How long does it take the Assessor’s office to process my membership?

 Membership applications are reviewed by the Registration Committee.
 The Registration Committee meets upon the call of the Chair which may depend on the number of membership issues pending.
 Generally, membership applications are processed within 30 days.

 Membership includes access to networking with other professionals in the field, to discussion forums, to Practicing Assessment in Alberta Handbook free of charge, education activities at reduced rates, voting rights and an emailed link to the Association newsletter as soon as it is published.

 The Tools Course, or “Tools for Practicing Assessment in Alberta” is an online course designed by the Association to consolidate all of the learning and experience a Candidate has had to that point.
 It is a test of an Assessor’s legislative knowledge relative to Assessment in Alberta.